midweststatic/LazyStreakKeeper/README.md

 ---

 ## Security Notice
-All requests are made under your authenticated KoGaMa session via credentials: "include".
+All requests are made under your authenticated KoGaMa session via credentials: "``include``".
 Avoid running this script in an untrusted environment and never share your session cookies or modified builds.

 ---